-The Simple Cable Stitch is a great place for beginners to start working with Cables & Twist Stitches.
+The Simple Cable Knit Stitch is a classic and great place for beginners to start working with Cables and Twist Stitches.

 The simplicity in this stitch is that you are working predominately in simple knit and purls (almost producing a wide, offset rib effect).
 On row five (of a six-row repeat) we add in a cable four forward to create the twisted texture.
 Simple as the name suggests!

 Cast on any multiples of seven plus three stitches for your project.